Jennifer S. Bryson: Academic career

 counseling tolerance for Muslims, after a Florida pastor had called on Americans to burn Qurans.

 The Christian Post described Bryson as a "Christian scholar".
 In 2009 Bryson was on a panelist in a dialogue between evangelicals and Muslims.
 In September 2011 Bryson was a presenter at a conference on the role of non-Muslim scholars in Islamic Studies.

+She is a Fellow in the Catholic Women's Forum of the Ethics and Public Policy Center.